marko-js/markojs.com-legacy/src/blog-posts/published/2016-03-16-announcing-marko-v3.md

 # A quick intro to Marko

 Marko has been shown to be one of the [fastest](https://github.com/marko-js/templating-benchmarks) templating engines with almost 2x the speed of Handlebars and 5x the speed of Jade and nunjucks.
 In addition, in a [real-world benchmark](https://github.com/patrick-steele-idem/marko-vs-react), Marko (paired with [Marko Widgets](http://markojs.com/docs/marko-widgets/)) was shown to be 10x faster than React when rendering a search results page on the server using a very similar UI components architecture.
 An _order of magnitude_ difference is _very significant_ and this performance gap translated to the React app only being able to handle ~72 requests per second, while the Marko app achieved ~820 requests per second.
-Marko continues to offer streaming and asynchronous rendering, and these features make it easy to create pages that load near instantaneously when rendered on the server (see [KnowThen: Episode 8 – Serving Content in Koajs with Marko](http://knowthen.com/episode-8-serving-content-in-koajs-with-marko/)).
+Marko offers streaming and asynchronous rendering, and these features make it easy to create pages that load near instantaneously when rendered on the server (see [KnowThen: Episode 8 – Serving Content in Koajs with Marko](http://knowthen.com/episode-8-serving-content-in-koajs-with-marko/)).
 The Marko compiler produces minimal and readable CommonJS modules as output and the runtime is only about `3.5KB` gzipped.

 While performance of Marko is best-in-class, usability is also very important.
 Marko v3 introduces a new HTML-JS syntax and a new parser that makes Marko more intuitive.